-These Reese’s Pieces Peanut Buttery Brownies are packed with peanut butter, chocolate, Reese’s Peanut Butter Cups, and Reese’s Pieces.
+These Reese’s Pieces Peanut Butter Brownies are packed with peanut butter, chocolate, Reese’s Peanut Butter Cups, and Reese’s Pieces.
 Peanut butter lovers, rejoice!

-(This recipe for Reese’s Pieces Peanut Buttery Brownies was originally posted in February 2009, but has been updated with new photos and content.)
+(This recipe for Reese’s Pieces Peanut Butter Brownies was originally published in February 2009, but has been updated with new photos and content.)

-Still super easy to make and still in a 13×9 pan, which means you’ll end up with 24 chocolate peanut buttery brownies.
+But don’t worry, these peanut butter brownies are still super easy to make and are made in a 13×9 pan, which means you’ll end up with 24 chocolate peanut butter brownies.
 Which means you can probably share a couple of them and still have enough for yourself.

 Oh wait, before we move on, we need to talk about the fact that Reese’s Pieces do not actually have chocolate in them.
 Does that blow your mind?
 I realize I brought that up the last time I posted a Reese’s Pieces recipe, but I feel like I need to make this public service announcement again.
 If you were already aware then carry on, nothing to see here, I’ve just clearly been living under a rock.

 Either way, I think there’s enough chocolate in these Reese’s brownies to excuse the lack of chocolate in Reese’s Pieces.

 And now that I’ve adjusted the original recipe, there’s also enough peanut buttery goodness to my liking.
 Because check out that chocolate.
 I mean, just look at it.
 It’s so fudgy and intense that you need a little bit of peanut butter to cut through it.

 And obviously the Reese’s Pieces scattered about on top add a little bit of crunch.
 And more peanut butter brownie balance.